dvsa/mot-automated-testsuite/configuration/README.md

 ## maxLoginRetries
 The number of times to try failed logins before failing the test scenario.
 To accommodate changed user passwords, the testsuite tries again with another user.

+## dataserverUrl
+Base URL to use when connecting to the local dataserver